dominiksalvet/cpurast/README.md

 * Add support for shadows
 * Add support for vertex and fragment shader
 * Add support for various culling
-* Optimize framebuffer operations (e.g., no write when not changed...)
 * Viewport rendering
 * Multiple framebuffer/VAO support
 * Add more examples
-* Compiler flags for performance